 In Part 4, Brekke identified theoretical incentives that might lead D-PCPs to do good and FFS-PCPs to do bad, but wholly ignored similar incentives for D-PCPs to do bad and FFS-PCPs to do good.
 Unsurprisingly, either payment model can be abused to extract more money from patients.

 If you are wondering where abuse might lie, then, consider following the money.
 DPC clinics charge an adult $900 a year for primary care.
 Under the traditional model, primary care providers receive an annual average annual adult spend for primary care of $450.

 Most DPC advocates confess the reality that DPC is more expensive, then seek to justify it in one way or another.
 I can not explain why Brekke insists that insurance inevitably adds over fifty percent to costs.
 Her four part series shows no such thing.

 Moreover, Brekke’s series has an immense blind spot.
 She made no effort to address whether there are any ways in which “Paying for Primary Care” under the traditional insurance model might, even while increasing some cost components of primary care relative to direct pay, might reduce other components.
 To address whether there are positive financial “features” of the insurance model that make Paying for Primary Care easier and financial “bugs” of direct pay that make Paying for Primary Care more expensive, Brekke’s Paying for Primary Care needed a Part 5, and a open mind.

 I will deliver my take on a Part 5 at this link when it is ready.
-That post will further explain why, in the real world, the spend for primary care under an insurance model is 50% less than the cost of subscription DPC.
+That post will further explain why, in the real world, the cost of subscription DPC is 50% more than the cost for primary care under an insurance model.
 I invite Ms. Brekke to respond to Part 5 or, if she prefers, to anticipate it.
 I look forward to hearing from her.